balajrmz/TDNA-DNE-portfolio/tdna-active-directory/README.md

 # TDNA – Active Directory Kerberos Assessment

-This repository contains a two-part Active Directory assessment conducted using a **Trust-Driven Network Analysis (TDNA)** methodology.
+This repository contains a **two-part Active Directory Kerberos assessment** conducted using a **Trust-Driven Network Analysis (TDNA)** methodology.

-The purpose of this work is to demonstrate how Kerberos attack feasibility changes based on **service account design and configuration**.
+The purpose of this work is to demonstrate **how Kerberos attack feasibility changes based on service account design and configuration**, not just how to execute an attack.

-This repository is intentionally structured to show **cause-and-effect**, not just exploitation.
+This repository is intentionally structured to show **cause-and-effect**, rather than exploitation in isolation.

 ---

 ## What This Repository Demonstrates

 - A **hardened Active Directory baseline** where Kerberoasting is not possible
 - A **deliberately misconfigured Active Directory environment** where Kerberoasting becomes viable
-- A controlled, evidence-backed comparison using identical attacker positioning
+- A controlled comparison using **identical attacker positioning**
 - Windows-native attacker workflows aligned with real enterprise environments
-- Clear documentation of both **offensive impact** and **defensive visibility**
+- Clear defensive visibility through Kerberos and security event logging

 ---